 CFDs and other high-risk financial instruments

 There’s a number of different ways to participate in the foreign exchange market and one of the most popular is through CFDs.
-CFD stands for Contract for Difference and a CFD is essentially a futures contract but without any exchange of the underlying asset.
+CFD stands for Contract for Difference and is a type of derivative that allows you to take advantage of price movements.

-The benefit of trading CFDs is that you can bet on an asset’s price movement without actually purchasing the asset.
+The benefit of trading CFDs is that you don’t actually purchase the underlying asset.
 This allows you to take on large positions without forking over a lot of money.
 (Basically, another form of leverage.)

 CFDs can be highly profitable, but are also very high risk.
 So high risk, in fact, that regulated forex brokers operating in the US are not allowed to offer them.
 American traders are locked out of a market that has really blown up in the past few years.

-Unregulated brokers fill that void and offer CFDs to all their clients, regardless of their country of residence.
+Some unregulated brokers fill that void and offer CFDs to all their clients, regardless of their country of residence, but technically Americans are prohibited from trading them.

 No restrictions on trading styles